What does the Construction and Demolition Ordinance require?

 How should C&D debris material be handled?

-C&D debris material source-separated by material type at the construction or demolition site for reuse or recycling (such as metal, wood, drywall, cardboard, concrete, etc.) must be taken to a facility that reuses or recycles those materials.
-The ordinance requires that all mixed C&D debris must be transported off-site by a Registered Transporter and taken to a Registered Facility.
-By law, no C&D debris can be taken to landfill or put in the garbage.
+C&D debris material separated by type at the job site (source-separated) for reuse or recycling (such as metal, wood, drywall, cardboard, concrete, etc.) must be taken to a facility that reuses or recycles those materials.
+The ordinance requires that all mixed C&D debris is transported off-site by a Registered Transporter and taken to a Registered Facility that processes all loads containing mixed C&D debris for recycling.

 What’s involved in becoming a Registered Transporter?

-A Registered Transporter Application must be completed and submitted to the Department of the Environment for review and possible approval.
+A Registered Transporter Application is completed and submitted to the Department of the Environment for review.
 The applicant must agree to comply with all aspects of registration and the C&D ordinance.
 There is no charge for registration, and it must be renewed every two years.

 Are there special requirements for full demolition of existing structures?

+Yes.
 Full demolition of an existing structure requires that a Demolition Debris Recovery Plan (DDRP) be submitted to and approved by the Department of the Environment before a Full Demolition Permit (Form 6) will be issued by the Department of Building Inspection.
-The DDRP must demonstrate how a minimum of 65% of the material from the demolition will be diverted from landfill.